Waterloo Station (TV series)

 Waterloo Station was a short-lived Australian television soap opera created by Reg Watson and produced by the Reg Grundy Organisation for the Nine Network in 1983.
+The series began with a movie-length episode and continued on with hour long episodes.

 Synopsis

 Waterloo Station focused on two sisters, both married to policemen, and their adult children starting careers in the police force.
 The main locations were a police station, a police training academy in Sydney, and a large boarding house that provided accommodation for several characters.

 Waterloo Station was an attempt by Grundy's to reproduce for Channel Nine the success of their earlier shows The Restless Years and The Young Doctors which focused on youth situations.
 Like Crawford Productions' successful police series Cop Shop, Waterloo Station combined police procedural elements with domestic situations involving the police personnel and their families.

 The series was recorded at the Eric Porter studios in North Sydney.